nielmin/nielmin.github.io/src/posts/_drafts/the-nix-drama-is-an-embarassment.md

 The popular ones gets elected, and the people believe that their electorates will lead them to a better future.

 But because this is the first time democracy has been done "properly", the new government makes some mistakes despite their best intentions.
-They pass laws that don't benefit everyone; they go over the budget; they increase taxes too high.
+They pass laws that don't benefit everyone; they go over the budget; they increase taxes too much.

 They just don't listen to the people.